liorruba/directional_emissivity/general_model/README.md

 scattering_model = 'aha';
 ```

-This will compute the radiance of a gaussian mixture surface for the same solar zenith and observation angles, including scattering, and assuming the solar albedo of each facet (slope) varies according to measurements by [https://www.sciencedirect.com/science/article/pii/S001910351830126X?casa_token=s8jlTP7YixUAAAAA:2b9Pkdx_BqwV4kUH73BRo5GyRrIw2CBM5jwAADi4KPp8syJXJ1Drq2L2SMWXhy7ZgpmGt4Fp][Foote et al. (2020)], and a temperature-dependent emissivity as measured by [https://www.sciencedirect.com/science/article/abs/pii/0019103584901659][Keihm (1984)].
+This will compute the radiance of a gaussian mixture surface for the same solar zenith and observation angles, including scattering, and assuming the solar albedo of each facet (slope) varies according to measurements by [Foote et al. (2020)](https://www.sciencedirect.com/science/article/pii/S001910351830126X?casa_token=s8jlTP7YixUAAAAA:2b9Pkdx_BqwV4kUH73BRo5GyRrIw2CBM5jwAADi4KPp8syJXJ1Drq2L2SMWXhy7ZgpmGt4Fp_, and a temperature-dependent emissivity as measured by [Keihm (1984)](https://www.sciencedirect.com/science/article/abs/pii/0019103584901659).
 The new model (Figure 2) provides a much better fit to Diviner data.
 Since the model assumes radiative equilibrium, it is less accurate when shadows dominate the surface:

 ![fig 2](diviner_comp_gaussian_mixture.png "Figure 2")
 Figure 2